Last Updated on 17 December, 2020 by Veronica

 Las Salinas de Cabo de Gata

 Las Salinas is a beautiful corner that also serves as an observatory for birds.
-It is surely the most famous place in Cabo de Gata and it is more than recommended to know it.
+It is surely the most famous place in Cabo de Gata, and it is more than recommended to know it.

-In the salt pans, you can go along the road while you have the Mediterranean Sea on one side and the saline on the other.
-It is the place where multiple advertisements and video clips are filmed, such as Jamiroquai and his cosmic girl song that is recorded here.
+It is where multiple advertisements and video clips are filmed, such as Jamiroquai and his cosmic girl song recorded here.

 Mermaid’s viewpoint

-Once you have passed the infinite straight line of the salt flats, the road becomes more complicated and twisty and you will even find some stone that has fallen from the walls of the mountain.
-The curves are very narrow and dangerous and sometimes a car passes by so please be careful.
+Once you have passed the infinite straight line of the salt flats, the road becomes more complicated and twisty, and you will even find some stone that has fallen from the walls of the mountain.

-When you arrive at the Cabo de Gata Lighthouse, on the right, you have the beach of Cabo de Gata and on the left, the view of the sirens reef which is a recommended place to stop and observe.
-Sometimes, the best thing you can do is stop and contemplate what surrounds you.
-I believe that that is the only thing that one can do in this place.
+When you arrive at the Cabo de Gata Lighthouse, on the right, you have the beach of Cabo de Gata, and on the left, the view of the sirens reef is a recommended place to stop and observe.

 Níjar

 Níjar is the name of the natural park.
 Although it is more known for its crafts, its ceramics and its tomatoes are also popular.
-You can not leave Níjar without trying or buying Raff tomatoes from Níjar, you will not regret it.
+You can not leave Níjar without trying or buying Raff tomatoes from Níjar; you will not regret it.

 Mojácar near Cabo de Gata

-Mojácar is surely the town that I know best in this area because I have been coming to visit it for the past 25 years.
+Mojácar is surely the town I know best in this area because I have been visiting it for the past 25 years.
 It is a town with a special charm.
-You can visit Mojácar village that is on a mountain and that is the oldest and most typical of Mojácar.

-Also, you have to visit Mojacar Playa, which is full of places, restaurants and hotels where you can spend a few days and relax.
+Also, you have to visit Mojacar Playa, which is full of places, restaurants, and hotels where you can spend a few days and relax.